 This collection is a collaboration with Albuquerque friend and fellow poet and photographer Georgia Santa Maria.

-A project of friendship and exploration, Merimee and Georgia wrote Berlin Poems is during their recent visit to Berlin and includes 4-color photos throughout contributed by both Merimee and Georgia.
+A project of friendship and exploration, Merimee and Georgia wrote Berlin Poems and Photographs during their recent visit to Berlin.
+The slim volume of poems includes 4-color photos throughout, contributed by both Merimee and Georgia.